good

 • Lacking features

-Some subscribers were disappointed about the absence of features, such as the ability to hide certain fields from guests, or to archive projects in a separate area.
+Some customers miss certain features — like the ability to hide specific fields from guest accesses or to archive completed projects in a separate area.

 Customer Ratings